 May 2, 1995: Apple enters the wearables space with its first watch, a timepiece with no fitness-tracking tech, no on-screen notifications and a whole lot of 1990s styling.

-The (real) first Apple watch comes two decades before wearables will become a thing.
-A regular wristwatch, the freebie gadget is available as a special mail-in offer to System 7.5 upgraders.
+The first Apple watch comes two decades before wearables will become a thing.
+A regular wristwatch, the freebie gadget is available as a special mail-in offer to Mac OS upgraders.

-Years later, Apple did away with upgrade costs for its operating systems.
+Years later, Apple did away with charging for its operating system upgrades.
 But in the 1990s, Cupertino’s customers grappled with relatively hefty prices for OS releases.
-Apple’s suggested retail price for System 7.5 — the princely sum of $134.99 — seemed pretty hefty to many, as evidenced by this vintage internet post that calls the upgrade policy “pretty much from the moon.”
+Apple’s suggested retail price for System 7.5 — the princely sum of $134.99 — seemed outrageous to many, as evidenced by this vintage internet post that calls the upgrade policy “pretty much from the moon.”

 System 7.5 did bring a few worthwhile upgrades, however.
-It packed more than 50 changes in all, some of them entirely new, others acquired from third-party devs, and still others ported over from the professional-level System 7 Pro.
+In fact, it packed more than 50 changes — and some entirely new features.
+Apple acquired some of the new Mac features from third-party devs, and ported others from the professional-level System 7 Pro.

-The biggest upgrade made it easier to connect your Mac to internet and email.
-Other nifty features included an Apple Guide, a smart “how to” manual that proved far superior to Apple’s previous Balloon Help feature.
+The biggest upgrade made it easier to connect your Mac to the internet and email.
+Other nifty features included the Apple Guide, a smart “how to” manual that proved far superior to Apple’s previous Balloon Help feature.

-The offer of an Apple watch wasn’t much, but it did provide an added incentive for users to upgrade.
+The offer of an Apple watch for System 7.5 upgraders wasn’t much.
+However, it provided an added incentive for anyone on the fence.
 (If they didn’t want an Apple watch, they could opt for a free copy of Conflict Catcher 3, software designed to resolve problems between the Mac and its various extensions.)

-Today, a copy of the 1995-era Apple watch is a nice collector’s piece to have.
+Today, the 1995 Apple watch is a nice collector’s piece.
 Expect to pay a few hundred dollars for one on eBay (although some folks will try to reap up to four figures).

 What’s your favorite Apple collector’s item?
 Have you got anything rare you want to brag about?
-Leave your comments in the box below.
+Leave your comments below.